 In 1971, the Royal Australian Air Force had a requirement for a new aircraft to replace their current basic training aircraft - the CAC Winjeels.
 In 1973, 51 CT/4A trainers were delivered to the RAAF to be used as the basic air trainer at Point Cook airfield where Basic Flying Training School (BFTS) was located.

-The CT/4's have proved to be a capable and effective basic trainer since first entering service with the RAAF.
-Today, the RAAF still currently use CT/4 trainers to provide basic training to all cadets beginning their flying training as an Army, Navy or Airforce pilot.
+The CT/4's have proved to be a capable and effective training platform since first entering service with the RAAF.
+From 1973 through to 2019 the RAAF utilised the CT/4 trainers to provide flight training to all Pilot Officer's beginning their Military Aviation career as an Army, Navy or Airforce aviator.

 Seats: 2, side by side - Dual Control